Use case

 Rate limits — free-tier caps, per-key behavior, what happens on 429.

-Pricing — free tier, Pro, Team, Enterprise.
+Pricing — Free, Pro, Team, Enterprise tiers.

 AI inference API — endpoint surface, supported providers, code examples.